tajwararik/Odin-Sign-Up-Form/README.md

 This is a project from the The Odin Project.

-In this project I have made a sign-up form using HTML and CSS.
+In this project I have made a fully responsive sign-up form using HTML and CSS.

 ## Link